 We can all agree that for many reasons the recent Covid-19 pandemic led to an increase in online content streaming.
 For many, it was being locked out of all live professional sports games that encouraged consumers to satisfy their sporting thirst via sports streaming subscriptions, with some, including a few Strafe team members, opting for NOW’s Sky Sports package as it appeared to fit the bill!

 Although the sports streaming experience varies slightly from device to device, the user experience seems to be relatively similar, that is until they are viewed on desktop computers.
 Now we aren’t looking at redesigning the full desktop offering, we just believe that the desktop user journey is unnecessarily hampered and that the NOW service could benefit from some key improvements that will make the user’s (our) life easier.
-After all, watching sport is stressful enough, right?
+After all, watching sports is stressful enough, right?

 A split user journey...